MarekSlenker/AlleleSorting/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `amara:ambC014_101,ambC024_103,ammC029_102`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `matthioli:matGRM9`

 5) An exon/gene list to process.
-Aligned sequence and phylogenetic tree built from particular sequence have to have the same basis of the file name.
+Aligned sequences and the corresponding phylogenetic trees must have the same basis of the file name.
 This is the list of those names.
 The script will iterate through this list and take a sequence and corresponding phylogenetic tree.

 #### Pipeline Output: